oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest.md

 ![Test module in new window](./images/test-in-new-window.png "")

-1. Notice the API displays a JSON response containing an URL for images of the 3 most recently watched movies for only 1 customer, along with some additional details about the movie.
+2. Notice the API displays a JSON response containing an URL for images of the 3 most recently watched movies for only 1 customer, along with some additional details about the movie.
 Close the new tab when completed.

+3. Copy the **URL** (without the 1000001) in a note for use in Lab 5.

 ## Task 6: Create module template for natural language query API.